BogdanStaziyev/test13.02.23/README.md

 # To test the application

-### I added ENV file so that you don't have to do anything else (MongoDB user will be deleted in a week)
+### I added ENV file so that you don't have to do anything else

 - #### RUN main go file